ionio-lang/ivy-elements/website/docs/language/IvySyntax.md

 # Ionio Syntax

-Ionio gives you essentially all the flexibility of Bitcoin Script, but gives you some additional affordances and conveniences:
+Ionio gives you essentially all the flexibility of Elements Tapscript, but gives you some additional affordances and conveniences:

   * named variables
   * named "clauses"